oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 `SD-JWT` is sent from the Issuer to the Holder, together with the mapping of the plain-text claim values, the salt values, and potentially some other information.

-The Issuer further creates a set of Issuer-Issued Disclosures (II-Disclosures) for all claims in the SD-JWT.
-The II-Disclosures are sent to the Holder together with the SD-JWT:
+The Issuer further creates a set of Disclosures for all claims in the SD-JWT.
+The Disclosures are sent to the Holder together with the SD-JWT:

 ```
-II-DISCLOSURES = (
+DISCLOSURES = (
     (SALT, CLAIM-NAME, CLAIM-VALUE)
 )*
 ```

-The SD-JWT and the II-Disclosures are sent to the Holder by the Issuer:
+The SD-JWT and the Disclosures are sent to the Holder by the Issuer:

 ```
-COMBINED-ISSUANCE = (SD-JWT, II-DISCLOSURES)
+COMBINED-ISSUANCE = (SD-JWT, DISCLOSURES)
 ```

-## Creating a Holder-Selected Disclosures JWT
+## Creating Holder-Selected Disclosures

-To disclose to a Verifier a subset of the SD-JWT claim values, a Holder selects a subset of the II-Disclosures and sends it to the Verifier along with the SD-JWT.
+To disclose to a Verifier a subset of the SD-JWT claim values, a Holder selects a subset of the Disclosures and sends it to the Verifier along with the SD-JWT.

 ```
 HOLDER-SELECTED-DISCLOSURES = (